outlaws42/weather-kiosk/README.md

 requires: python 3, tkinter 8.6, weather underground api key

-For indoor temp sensor DHT22 the following need to be installed

-pigpio

 ### api.py
 You will need to create a file called api.py in the lib dir.
 You can get a api key from https://www.wunderground.com/weather/api/
 ```